-28.8 KBIT/S Triples the 9.6 kbit/s transmission rate, or doubles the 14.4 kbit/s transmission rate.
-This option is ideal for working with e-mail.
+43.2 KBIT/S Triples the 14.4 kbit/s transmission rate.
+This option is ideal for downloading Web pages since the radio card receives data (3+1)faster than it sends data.

 You can select this option if your network supports HSCSD technology and you have subscribed to GSM high-speed data services.